airhe367/CodeSummary/Dev/english.md

 Doing sports can make them stronger especially when the children are growing.
 The only concern is that how long we should encourage them to do so.
 My opinion is to encourage the children to have at least 1 hour outdoor sports.
 This is very important for their health.
+2.	应不应该家长辅导小孩做作业
-2.	应不应该家长辅导小孩做作业Is it best for family members to help children with school work or to like children complete school work along without help?
+Is it best for family members to help children with school work or to like children complete school work along without help?
 Please explain.
 My view is that the parents should help their children do their homework before they could really do it by themselves.
 I believe most of the children don’t know how to study by themselves before grade 2 of the primary school, it will easily lead them to be confused and upset at studying without parents’ help.
 In these 2 years, the parents should also teach them how to finish the homework by themselves.

+3.	小孩间争吵或打架，该如何处理？
-3.	小孩间争吵或打架，该如何处理？When children are arguing or fighting, what is the best way for a parent to deal with this conflict, describe your thinking?
+When children are arguing or fighting, what is the best way for a parent to deal with this conflict, describe your thinking?
 In my opinion.
 If I encounter such a situation that children are arguing or fighting, I will persuade them to stop doing so, and ask them what their conflict is, then help them to analyze who is right or who is responsible for this conflict.
 Also I will tell them that arguing or fighting is really a wrong way to handle with people’s problem, sometimes it will lead friendship breakable.
+4.	孩子放学后该不该有休闲时光
-4.	孩子放学后该不该有休闲时光。After school day off, some family allow child to play as long they wish, other family think child should continue study do you think how many leisurely(悠闲) time they should have.
+After school day off, some family allow child to play as long they wish, other family think child should continue study do you think how many leisurely(悠闲) time they should have.
 My view is that children should have their leisure time, it is important and essential [ɪˈsenʃəl] to their mental health.
 But it doesn’t mean that they can play as long as they wish.
 Parents should tell them firstly to finish their homework.
 And after doing their homework they can have their leisure time for 1 hour or 2 hours.